 Daniel A. Rottier is the President of Habush Habush & Rottier S.C. ®, a plaintiffs’ personal injury firm, with thirteen offices located throughout Wisconsin.
 He received his undergraduate and law degrees from the University of Wisconsin.
 He is admitted to practice in all courts in Wisconsin and has been admitted on a pro hac vice basis in eighteen other states.

 Mr. Rottier has taught various courses at the University of Wisconsin Law School and is a frequent lecturer on trial practice techniques and use of technology in litigation.
-Mr. Rottier has been lead counsel on seventy-four cases resulting in awards over a million dollars and eight cases over ten million dollars.
-Mr. Rottier resides in Madison with his wife Frankie and their children.
+Mr. Rottier has been lead counsel on eighty-five cases resulting in awards over a million dollars and nine cases over ten million dollars, four of which were jury verdicts.
+Mr. Rottier resides in Madison with his wife Frankie.